KasparEtter/ef1p/pages/email/email.md

 Additionally, the email protocols in general and the Quoted-Printable encoding in particular are designed to be human-readable.
-Compressed data, on the other hand, would have to be encoded with Base64 and can only be decompressed with specialized software.
+Compressed data, on the other hand, would have to be encoded with Base64 and can be decompressed only with specialized software.
 As we will see in the [next subsection](#multipart-messages), it's much easier to introduce new content types than to change the encoding of existing ones because the new and potentially unknown content type can be complemented with known types.
-If the goal is to decrease the size of messages, we don't want to add yet another part to messages, though.
+Since the goal of compression is to decrease the size of messages, we don't want to add yet another part to messages, though.

 In the case of HTTP, we don't have this problem